cyberark/secrets-provider-for-k8s/CONTRIBUTING.md

 1. Setup your environment.

     a.
-For detailed instructions on how to setup a Conjur Enterprise env, see [Conjur Enterprise Setup](https://docs.cyberark.com/Product-Doc/OnlineHelp/AAM-DAP/Latest/en/Content/HomeTilesLPs/LP-Tile1.htm).
+For detailed instructions on how to setup a Secrets Manager, Self-Hosted env, see [Secrets Manager, Self-Hosted Setup](https://docs.cyberark.com/Product-Doc/OnlineHelp/AAM-DAP/Latest/en/Content/HomeTilesLPs/LP-Tile1.htm).

     b.
 For detailed instructions on how to setup a Conjur Open Source env, see [Conjur Open Source Setup](https://docs.conjur.org/Latest/en/Content/HomeTilesLPs/LP-Tile1.htm).

 2. Setup the CyberArk Secrets Provider for Kubernetes

     a.
-For detailed setup instructions for Conjur Enterprise, see [CyberArk Secrets Provider for Kubernetes for Conjur Enterprise](https://docs.cyberark.com/Product-Doc/OnlineHelp/AAM-DAP/Latest/en/Content/Integrations/Kubernetes_deployApplicationsConjur-k8s-Secrets.htm).
+For detailed setup instructions for Secrets Manager, Self-Hosted, see [CyberArk Secrets Provider for Kubernetes for Secrets Manager, Self-Hosted](https://docs.cyberark.com/Product-Doc/OnlineHelp/AAM-DAP/Latest/en/Content/Integrations/Kubernetes_deployApplicationsConjur-k8s-Secrets.htm).

     b.
 For detailed setup instructions for Conjur Open Source, see [CyberArk Secrets Provider for Kubernetes for Conjur Open Source](https://docs.conjur.org/Latest/en/Content/Integrations/Kubernetes_deployApplicationsConjur-k8s-Secrets.htm).